joinmarket-webui/jamdocs/docs/glossary.md

 ### Collaborative Transaction

-A collaborative transaction is a bitcoin transaction that --- you guessed it --- is done collaboratively by multiple participants.
+A collaborative transaction is a bitcoin transaction that—you guessed it—is done collaboratively by multiple participants.
+A collaborative transaction involves two or more parties and is thus always a [batch transaction](#batch-transaction).

+Collaborative transactions break the [common input ownership heuristic](#common-input-ownership-heuristic) that is used by chain analysis companies to de-anonymize actors.
 ### Change
 ### CIOH